lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 **Recommendations**:
 1. Place all of the videos in a single folder for easy access
-2. Name the video files in a directory-friendly way - all of the frames of a video are extracted and saved to a folder named after the video filename
+2. Name the video files in a directory-friendly way - all of the frames of a video are extracted and saved to a folder named after the filename
   - For example: use the filename "sample_newsclip_2020_11_03.mp3" rather than "Sample Newsclip 2020_11_03.mp3"

 # Start Up Pachyderm (if not started already)